coryking/mcp-alchemy/README.md

 ## Azure Authentication

 This fork adds seamless Azure CLI token authentication for Azure PostgreSQL Flexible Server.
 While primarily tested with PostgreSQL Flex Server, the token authentication mechanism may work with other Azure database services that support Azure AD token authentication.

+**Multi-Database Support**: Each configured database can independently use `AZURE_TOKEN` authentication, allowing secure access to multiple Azure databases through a single MCP server.

 1. **Connection String Format**: